OraMUC/table-api-generator/README.md

 FEATURES

 - Generates small wrappers around your tables
-- You only need to specify generation options once per table - parameters are saved in the package spec source and can be reused for regeneration
 - Highly configurable
+- You can enable or disable separately insert, update and delete functionality
 - Standard CRUD methods (column and row type based) and an additional create or update method
-- Insert / Update / Delete of rows can be enabled or disabled
-- Optional bulk methods for Reading Rows / Insert / Update / Delete for high performant DML processing
+- Set based methods for high performance DML processing
+- For each unique constraint a read method and a getter to fetch the primary key
 - Functions to check if a row exists (primary key based, returning boolean or varchar2)
-- For each unique constraint a getter function to fetch the primary key
+- Support for audit columns
+- Support for a row version column
 - Optional getter and setter for each column
-- Optional generic logging (one log entry for each changed column over all API enabled tables in one generic log table - very handy to create a record history in the user interface)
-- Checks for real changes during UPDATE operation and updates only if required
+- Optional 1:1 view to support the separation of concerns (also known as ThickDB/SmartDB/PinkDB paradigm)
-- Supports APEX automatic row processing by generation of an optional updatable view with an instead of trigger (which calls simply the API and, if enabled, the generic logging)
+- Optional DML view with an instead of trigger to support low code tools like APEX

 LICENSE